dnsimple/dnsimple-support/content/articles/icann-domain-validation.markdown

 ![ICANN Verification Email](/files/icann-verification-email.png)

-This email will be sent from a `@dnsimple.com` email address and will include a link similar to the following:
+This email will be sent from an `@dnsimple.com` email address and will include a link similar to the following:

 `http://raa.name-services.com/raaverification/verification.aspx?VerificationCode=A8E3763E-EE70-42DB-A654-20BF560300A00`